leburnett/reiser-documentation/Ephys/ephys_nested_rf_analysis.md

 `min_data` - 2nd percentile value during second half of flash presentation (TODO - include interval time after too).

 1. <b>Find the range of timepoints during which all of the flash stimuli for each repetition were being presented.</b>

 Similar to how the bar data is parsed, the difference between the frame positions is used to coarsely divide the data up into the different stimuli.
+For the flash stimuli the variable `idx` contains the timepoints that correspond to the <b>start</b> of the different flash stimuli repetitions (both the 4 pixel and the 6 pixel flashes).

+As a reminder, P2 consists of 4 pixel flash stimuli presented, followed by 6 pixel flash stimuli of one contrast (designated by the value of the parameter `on_off`).
+Both the 'on' and the 'off' versions of P2 use the same pattern files that contain frames with dark flashes followed by frames with bright flashes.
+It is only the position functions, the files that tell the controller which frame of the pattern to present, that differ between the 'on' and 'off' versions of P2.
+Because of this, a key difference then between the 'on' and 'off' versions of P2 is that the first flash of both the 4 pixel and 6 pixel flashes for the 'off' version is frame 2 of the pattern - which is equal to the value 1 in `f_data`.
+Whereas in the 'on' version of P2, the first flash of the 4 pixel flashes is `f_data` = 197 and the first flash of the 6 pixel flashes is `f_data` = 101.
+This is because there are 196 4 pixel dark flashes and 100 6 pixel dark flashes in the pattern before the bright flashes.
+This information is used to find the start of the 4 pixel flashes and the 6 pixel flashes.

-For the flash stimuli the variable `idx` contains the timepoints that correspond to the start of the different flash stimuli.
-The same conditions as used for parsing the bar data are used to find the end of the 6 pixel flashes and these indices are stored in `idx_6px`.
+To find the end of the flash stimuli repetitions, the beginning of the 6 pixel flash stimuli is used to set the end of the 4 pixel flash stimuli.
+The end of the 6 pixel flash stimuli is found using the same method that is used when parsing the bar data.
+These timepoint indices are stored in `idx_6px`.

 [ PNG - 0014 ]
-^ f_data with vertical lines for the beginning of each flash stimulus.
+^ f_data with vertical lines for the beginning of each flash stimulus - OFF STIMULUS.

 [ PNG - 0015 ]
 ^ close up of 0014 for the start of 4px flashes - rep 1.

+[ PNG - 0015-5 ]
+^ f_data with vertical lines for the beginning of each flash stimulus - ON STIMULUS.

 2. <b>Find the timepoints for when individual flash stimuli start and stop. </b>